QuTech-Delft/OpenQL/docs/configuration_specification_cc.md

 * {instrumentGroup}
 * {qubit}

-Note that for the CC - contrary to the CC-light - the final hardrware output is entirely *determined* by the contents of the configuration file, there is no builtin knowledge of instrument connectivity or codeword organization.
+Note that for the CC - contrary to the CC-light - the final hardware output is entirely *determined* by the contents of the configuration file, there is no built-in knowledge of instrument connectivity or codeword organization.

 ## Unused parameters
 ### Non-implemented parameters